recaptime-dev/legal-policies/docs/communities/hackclub/hcb-brand-guidelines.md

 * Capitalize every letter of HCB
 * Refrain from adding/removing additional characters and words (e.g. 'Hack Club HCB')
-* Refrain from using our previous name, "Hack Club Bank". (tl;dr: legal reasons relating to how to use the word `bank`)
+* Refrain from using their previous name, "Hack Club Bank". (tl;dr: legal reasons relating to how to use the word `bank`)

 **As a reminder, HCB is a fiscal host, not a bank!** They use [Column] to programmatically manage our organization's funds through a “restricted fund”—a privatized section of these bank accounts for our team only—is created for our organization through the platform.
-They also use [Stripe Issuing](https://stripe.com)
+They also use [Stripe Issuing](https://stripe.com) for the virtual team cards to spend on expenses related to our work.

 ### Legal Names